 In 2014 the SAON Board recognized the need for task-oriented committees to provide advice to the Board on securing and improving Arctic observations and networks and the accessibility of information and data.
 This resulted in the establishment of two SAON Committees: (1) Committee on Observations and Networks (CON), and (2) Arctic Data Committee (ADC).

-The first SAON CON Terms of Reference and Implementation documents were drafted in 2014.
-Since this time the CON committee has formed, held regular meetings, developed partnerships, completed tasks and has evolved.
-For these reasons, along with the recent SAON External review, the SAON CON committee has updated the TOR to better reflect goals, deliverables and tasks as well as align with updated SAON mandate/vision/goals (pending on direction from the Board).

 Tasks and aims